Corey Bailey

 the take-up spool on most machines.
 The available user manuals recommend

 starting the head at the top of the travel.
-This works however, in practice, I’ve found
+While that works, I’ve found that matching

-that matching the position and direction of travel of the wire to be best.
+the position and direction of travel of the wire to be the best method.

 Fidelity is poor by today’s standards, averaging from about 50Hz to 5kHz.
 You may